tallglassof-milkjake/homework2/process.md

 Added a landing page to experiment with more in depth effects (may or may not commit with homework)

 Started planning further design/color themes (nothing drastic, just something to add a personal touch)

+Brief checks for responsiveness and break points

+Had to do re research on js, jquery etc tags and to find bug with hamburger menu

+Changed image size and responsiveness to smaller screens